 You should keep your Polaroid film in a dark or dim place at room temperature.
 The colours will fade with time under direct sunlight.

-Books and albums are ideal for storage and display — although they involve some work to put together.
+Books and albums are a good way for storage and display — although they involve some work to put together.
 I found that the best-looking results come from books made for watercolour painting and sticky corners that you can mount your film with.
 But my favourite way to store Polaroids is in Polaroid Photo Boxes, which are an easy way to store your instant photos safely

 Your fresh Polaroid packs are best stored in a fridge (not a freezer!)
 When you are ready to shoot, give your film fifteen minutes at room temperature to avoid blue casts during development.